eamsdev/MiniESS/README.md

             cancellationToken);
 ```

-See section *"Eventual vs Strong Consistency"* for explanations for the bahaviours of each persisting methods.

 ## Read Models

-With MiniESS, read model projectors inherits from the `ProjectorBase<T>` class.
+With MiniESS, read model projectors inherit from the `ProjectorBase<T>` class.

-To begin, register your write models with the service collections, this will register the corresponding projectors used by the framework.
+To begin, register your write models with the service collections.
+This will register the corresponding projectors used by the framework.

 ```cs
 builder.Services.AddProjector<TodoListAggregateRoot, TodoListProjector>();
 ```

-Next, implement your projector, and the correspoding interfaces for each events your projector needs to handle.
+Next, implement your projector, and the corresponding interfaces for each event that your projector needs to handle.

 ```cs
 public class TodoListProjector :